 Many people overlook the power of CTAs, but in reality, they play a huge role in marketing and advertising.
 CTAs serve to motivate your potential customer and tell them what to do next, especially if they are already engaged with your products or content.

-Therefore, make sure to include a strong CTA not only on your product page but also on checkout pages.
-Remember that you should consist of relevant CTAs depending on where your potential customer is in the buying process.
+Therefore, make sure to include a strong CTA on your product page and checkout pages.
+Remember that you should consist of relevant CTAs depending on your potential customer in the buying process.

 Provide a Money-Back Guarantee Option

-Although eCommerce shops are becoming increasingly popular, there’s still some hesitation in terms of trust in the product’s quality that customers are purchasing.
+Although eCommerce shops are becoming increasingly popular, there’s still some hesitation regarding trust in the product’s quality that customers are purchasing.
 The reasons are straightforward:

 - eCommerce shops are relatively new compared to physical shops;

 - People can’t touch and see the product while making the purchase.

 Therefore, it’s best to provide a money-back guarantee option.
 It will increase the level of trust and encourage people to carry out their purchases.

 Ecommerce is becoming increasingly popular.
 Yet, one of the biggest challenges that eCommerce businesses are still facing is shopping cart abandonment.
 The buying process should be simplified to decrease the shopping cart abandonment rate.
 Therefore, following the tips mentioned above should help any eCommerce store reap a successful business’s benefits.